347th Rescue Wing: Japan

 The 35th, 36th, and 80th TFS were equipped with the McDonnell-Douglas F-4C Phantom IIs and flew tactical fighter training missions.
 The 556th TFS flew various electronic warfare and special operations sorties of a classified nature.
-347th TFS F-4C aircrews would rotate TDY to and from the 34th TFS.
+347th TFW F-4C aircrews would rotate TDY to and from the 34th TFS.
 Squadron transferred permanently to the 388th TFW, March 1971.

 In 1971 the US and Japan agreed that all combat squadrons based at Yokota were to be reassigned and Yokota became a non-flying station hosted by the 475th Air Base Wing.
 35th TFS aircraft were transferred to 67th TFS/18th TFW, Kadena Air Base Okinawa.
 The 36th TFS and 80th TFS aircraft were transferred to 3rd TFW, Kusan AB, South Korea.
 The 554th TRS B-57s were reassigned to the 363rd Tactical Reconnaissance Wing (TRW) at Shaw AFB, South Carolina.
 The C-130s were retained at Yokota and reassigned to the incoming 475th Air Base Wing.